 - Creating full-time employment for around 150 people

 Tropical deforestation is one of the major drivers of carbon emissions and global climate change.
 Halting this deforestation could potentially contribute to over one-third of the total emissions reductions needed by 2030.
 The Southeast Asian rainforest and its wildlife are among the fastest-disappearing in the world, and the protection of this region is critical.
 Hence, this project is countering the biggest current driver of deforestation — forest clearing for land grabbing and land speculation.

 The primary project activity is to stop deforestation and forest degradation.
 This includes these activities:

 - Training on agricultural methods and intensification

 - Community-based eco-tourism development

 - Strengthening community organizations

 - Sensitization and awareness-raising

 - Direct employment and training on income-generating activities

-Changing your shopping location may update currency, shipping options and the availability of items in your shopping bag.
+Changing where you are shipping to may update currency, shipping options and the availability of items in your bag.